Examples

 user@Computer ~/pyBaram$ pybaram export rae2822.pbrm out-10000.pbrs out.vtu

-Visualizing the solution with Paraview, you can obtain following result.
+After visualizing the solution in ParaView, you should obtain the following result.

 Mach contour of flow over RAE2822 airfoil